The Revd Edward Howes

 Howes letters to Winthrop reveal both his extreme religious Puritanical beliefs, which he shared with Winthrop, and his eccentric nature even by 17th century standards.
 Amongst the items that Howes sent to Winthrop were: Chemicals and books on alchemy; a “secret alphabet” to enable them to exchange encrypted information; a book of characters and syntax that might be used to record the native Indian language; a silver apostle spoon depicting St Peter, and “a forke for the useful application of which I leave to your discretion,” now believed to be the first fork ever sent to America; A recipe for a “wholesome drink for the sick” using potatoes (now known as Poteen).
 Howes wrote that “Capt.
 Drake” had used it on voyages around the world.
 In 1632 he wrote to Winthrop:

-This book is recorded as being written by Howes himself and the copy inscribed by him is in the Massachusetts Historical Society collection.
+This book is recorded as being written by Howes himself and a copy inscribed by him is in the Massachusetts Historical Society collection.

 Howes own words, and the comments of others, extracted from the letters sent to Winthop demonstrate some of his eccentricities.
 At least thirty-two letters sent from Howes to Winthrop, between 1632 and 1640 are held by Massachusetts Historical Society, and exhibit the writer as a man of intelligence and humour, unwearied in sending miscellaneous articles, information and objects across the Atlantic, from “Quodling apple-slips,” probably from Essex orchards, to learned works on scientific subjects and catalogues of Leipsic booksellers”…